AdobeDocs/campaign-web.en/help/v8/administration/typologies.md

 >title="Code"
 >abstract="**Control** rules verify message quality and validity pre-send, such as character display, SMS length, address format, or URL shortening.
 These rules are created using JavaScript code."

-These are the main properties when creating a new typology rule.
+These are the main properties to define when creating a new typology rule:

 >[!BEGINTABS]